What Are Antler-Point Restrictions?

 Tines, main beams and brow tines all count as a point if they are at least 1-inch long.
 A buck with seven points is a legal deer in counties with antler-point restrictions.

 These counties require that bucks you harvest have at least four antler points on one side of their rack.
 This rule applies to both the archery and firearms deer hunting seasons.
 It does not apply to hunters who are 15 years or younger on Sept.
-15, 2022 during the archery deer season and all portions of the firearms deer season.
+15 of the current year during the archery deer season and all portions of the firearms deer season.

 - Cass (applies to part of county.
 See Kansas City Urban Zone)